zskarte/zskarte-server/README.md

     - Settings -> User & Permissions Plugin -> Roles -> Create new entry
       - Name the role "ShareRead"
       - Use "Read role for share links" as description
-      - Give "currentLocation", "find", "findOne" right on Operation
+      - Give "currentLocation", "findOne", "overview" right on Operation
       - Give "find" and "findOne" rights on Map-snapshot
       - Give "me" right on Users-permission -> USER
     - Settings -> User & Permissions Plugin -> Roles -> Create new entry
       - Name the role "ShareWrite"
       - Use "Write role for share links" as description
-      - Give "currentLocation", "findOne", "find", "patch", "update" right on Operation
+      - Give "currentLocation", "findOne", "overview", "patch", "updateMeta" right on Operation
       - Give "find" and "findOne" rights on Map-snapshot
       - Give "me" right on Users-permission -> USER
 4. Create an user for the Share roles